truenas/documentation/content/SCALE/SCALETutorials/Apps/StableApps/SyncthingCharts.md

 {{< trueimage src="/images/SCALE/Apps/InstallSyncthingWizardSyncthingUserAndGroup.png" alt="Syncthing User and Group Settings" id="Syncthing User and Group Setting" >}}

 ### Storage Settings
+The Syncthing **stable** train app requires two storage volumes/datasets.
+One named **home**, the other **data1**.
+The first storage volume assigned is **home**, and is where Syncthing configuration information is stored.
+The second storage volume assigned in **data1**, and is for the application data storage.
-You can allow the Syncthing app to create the configuration storage volume or you can create datasets to use for the configuration storage volume and to use for storage within the container pod.
+The app can create the configuration storage volumes or you can create datasets to use for the configuration and data storage volumes to use within the container pod.

+To allow the app to create a configuration storage volume, leave **Type** set to **ixVolume (Dataset created automatically by the system)** which is the default setting.
+The ixVolumes created are found in the **iX-apps** dataset created by adding the pool for apps.
+You can see these volumes if you take a recursive snapshot of the **iX-Apps** dataset.

+{{< trueimage src="/images/SCALE/Apps/InstallSyncthingStableStorageConfigiXvolume.png" alt="ixVolume Storage Option" id="ixVolume Storage Option" >}}

-To use existing datasets, select **Enable Custom Host Path for Syncthing Configuration Volume** to show the **Host Path for Syncthing Configuration Volume** and **Extra Host Path Volumes** fields.
+To use existing datasets, set **Type** to **Host Path (Path that already exist on the system)** for the **Syncthing Config Storage**.
-Enter the host path in **Host Path for Syncthing Configuration Volume** or browse to and select the dataset an existing dataset created for the configuration storage volume.
+This shows the **Host Path** and a file explorer where you can either enter or browse to and select the dataset an existing dataset created for the configuration storage volume.

-{{< trueimage src="/images/SCALE/Apps/InstallSyncthingChartsEnableCustomHostPath.png" alt="Syncthing Enable Host Path Storage fields" id="Syncthing Enable Host Path Storage Fields" >}}

-**Add** to the right of **Extra Host Path Volumes** shows the **Mount Path in Pod** and **Host Path** fields.
+Use these to enter the **Home** dataset.

-{{< trueimage src="/images/SCALE/Apps/InstallSyncthingChartAddExtraHostPaths.png" alt="Syncthing Add Extra Host Paths" id="Syncthing Add Extra Host Paths" >}}
+{{< trueimage src="/images/SCALE/Apps/InstallSyncthingStableStorageConfigHostPathandAddStorage.png" alt="Stable Synchting Add Host Path" id="Stable Syncthing Add Host Path" >}}

-Enter the **data1** dataset in **Mount Path in Pod**, then enter or browse to the dataset location in **Host Path**.
+To add the **data1** datasets, click **Add** to the right of **Additional Storage** to show the set of **Mount Path**, **Host Path** and a file explorer where you can either enter or browse to select the dataset to mount.

+Click **Add** again to add another set of fields where you can select either an ixVolume or host path option to mount additional datasets to use as other storage volumes within the pod.

+To modify the permissions for an app storage volume or host path dataset, select **Enable ACE** and use these fields to add an ACL entry.
+You can use this option or after installing the app, go to **Datasets**, select the dataset for the app, scroll down to the **Permissions** widget and click **Edit** to open the **ACL Editor** screen to modify dataset permissions.

+#### Mounting an SMB Share
-If you added extra datasets to mount inside the container pod, click **Add** for each extra host path you want to mount inside the container pod.
+The TrueNAS SCALE Syncthing app includes the option to mount an SMB share inside the container pod.
-Enter or browse to the dataset created for the extra storage volumes to add inside the pod.
+This allows data synchronization between the share and the app.

+Set **Type** an **SMB/CIFS Share (Mounts a persistent volume claim to a SMB share)** to use when migrating third-party data using Syncthing.

+{{< trueimage src="/images/SCALE/Apps/InstallSyncthingStableStorageConfigSMBShare.png" alt="Syncthing Add SMB Share Option" id="Syncthing Add SMB Share Option" >}}

+{{< include file="/static/includes/AppWizardStorageSMBOption.md" >}}

 ### Networking Settings
 Accept the default port numbers in **Web Port for Syncthing**, **TCP Port for Syncthing** and **UDP Port for Syncthing**.
 The SCALE Syncthing chart app listens on port **20910**.
 The default TCP port is **20978** and the default UDP port is **20979**.